Daniel Greeson

 he/him/his

 New!
-I recently successfully defended my first qualifying paper "EPP effects in the prepositional domain and beyond". [pdf]
+I recently successfully defended my second qualifying paper "(Hyper)raising, thematic relations, and events".
+I'm now happily ABD!

 E-mail: daniel.greeson@stonybrook.edu